IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs.rst

 Parameters
 ----------

+  signature_server_url (False, str, None)
+    URL of signing service

+  signature_threshold (True, int, None)
+    (Required for new resource) Signature Threshold Value

   service (False, str, hs-crypto)
     The name of the service offering `hs-crypto`

-  signature_threshold (True, int, None)
-    (Required for new resource) Signature Threshold Value

-  admins (True, list, None)
+  location (True, str, None)
-    (Required for new resource) Crypto Unit Administrators
+    (Required for new resource) The location where the HPCS instance available

-  resource_group_id (False, str, None)
-    The resource group id

-  failover_units (False, int, None)
-    The number of failover crypto units for your service instance

-  signature_server_url (False, str, None)
-    URL of signing service

-  units (True, int, None)
+  revocation_threshold (True, int, None)
-    (Required for new resource) The number of operational crypto units for your service instance
+    (Required for new resource) Revocation Threshold Value

   plan (True, str, None)